konkked/Underscore.cs/docs/api/Action.md

 ```
 Action<int, int, int> action = (a, b, c) => Console.WriteLine("{0} {1} {2}", a, b, c);

+// we need a curried function to uncurry
 var curriedFunction = _.Curry(action);

+// this is equivalent to our starting action
 var uncurriedFunction = _.Uncurry(curriedFunction);

 action(1, 2, 3); // prints "1 2 3"